 Importing a diamond ring into Australia

-Your guide to customs duty on jewellery in Australia when importing an engagement ring
+Your guide to customs duty on jewellery in Australia when importing an engagement ring or any other jewellery

-If you live in Australia and you’re looking for a diamond engagement ring, or any other piece of diamond jewellery, the likes of James Allen or Brilliant Earth can be very tempting.
+If you live in Australia and you’re looking for a diamond engagement ring, or any other piece of jewellery, the likes of James Allen or Brilliant Earth can be very tempting.
 They seem to offer much greater value than the majority of retailers within Australia.
 And often, they do.

 In this blog, you’ll learn